project-ida/two-state-quantum-systems/src/06-excitation-transfer-revisited.md

 In this tutorial, we'll try and develop some intuition for excitation transfer by experimenting with different TLS parameters.
 From this, we'll get a sense of how excitation transfer times scale and thus how likely it would be to observe this phenomenon in real life systems.

-Spolier alert, we're going to see that excitation transfer is a particularly sensitive little thing.
+Spoiler alert, we're going to see that excitation transfer is a particularly sensitive little thing.

 ```python
 # Libraries and helper functions